 Much to the surprise of everyone involved, the prisms became completely bonded together.

-The team were blown away by the strength and speed at which the two prisms were bonded, and this time Dr Coover quickly understood the possible commercial applications for such a strong adhesive.
+The team was blown away by the strength and speed at which the two prisms were bonded, and this time Dr. Coover quickly understood the possible commercial applications for such a strong adhesive.